andylizf/MyCV/resume.typ

 = Research Interests

-// maybe keywords? or at least stressing some words

 My research interests lie in *designing efficient systems for ML*, focusing on cloud resource orchestration, distributed training infrastructure, and compound AI systems addressing the growing resource demands of diverse AI applications.
 I am also interested in exploring how AI techniques can advance systems design methodologies.